eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

     - [2.
 Windows](#2-windows-1)

 # 1 Installing Eclipse Cyclone DDS

 Eclipse Cyclone DDS is a very performant and robust OMG compliant Data Distribution Service (DDS) implementation.
 Cyclone DDS core is implemented in C and provides C-APIs to applications.
 Through its Cyclonedds-cxx package, the ISO/IEC C++ 2003 language binding is supported.

 The first chapters detail the installation and build process of Cyclone Core, including the C-APIs.
 The remaining chapters details how to install the C++ support packages.
-Short tutorials in C and C++ are detailed to give the reader the first impression on how the DDS technology is used with Cyclone to share data.
+Short tutorials in C and C++ are detailed to give the reader the first impression of how the DDS technology is used with Cyclone to share data.

 ### 1.1 System requirements